TryCatchGame/JOLT/CONTRIBUTING.md

 [Jolt Rework Project](https://github.com/orgs/TryCatchGame/projects/1)

 Generally, try to do features under `To do`.<br>
-Features that are in the `In Progress` column is most likely being done by us, [TryCatch Jolt Developers](https://github.com/orgs/TryCatchGame/teams/jolt-developers), already.
+Features that are in the `In Progress` column is most likely being done by us, [TryCatch Team](https://github.com/orgs/TryCatchGame/people), already.